FACTBOX-Oil majors in Myanmar in spotlight after UN call for sanctions | Headlines

 WOODSIDE PETROLEUM The Australian company said this month it was cutting its presence in Myanmar amid concerns over violence by security forces.

-Woodside is active in exploration in Myanmar and started a fresh drilling campaign in January.
-It is exploring for oil and gas on blocks A-6, A-7, AD-1, AD-7 and AD-8.
+Woodside is active in exploration in Myanmar and started an afresh drilling campaign in January.
+It is exploring oil and gas on blocks A-6, A-7, AD-1, AD-7, and AD-8.
 Block A-6 is the most advanced and includes the drilling of up to 10 deep-water wells.
 Woodside says that since 2014 it has invested more than $400 million in Myanmar.

 The company plans to export gas by a-265 km pipeline to the Yadana complex and distribute gas via existing infrastructure.
 Woodside owns 40% in A-6.
 Other partners are Total and Myanmar's MPRL E&P.

 SHELL AND OTHERS Shell is a partner of Woodside in block A7.
-Each hold 45% in the project with Woodside being the operator.
+Each holds 45% in the project with Woodside being the operator.

 Other global firms such as Equinor and ConocoPhillips divested from Myanmar over the past years.
 MYANMAR ON THE GLOBAL MAP

-The country's proven natural gas reserves totalled 1.2 trillion cubic metres as of 2019, according to BP's Statistical Review of World Energy, or around 0.5 % of global reserves.
-Myanmar produced 17 billion cubic metres of gas in 2019, or 0.4 % of global output.
+The country's proven natural gas reserves totaled 1.2 trillion cubic meters as of 2019, according to BP's Statistical Review of World Energy, or around 0.5 % of global reserves.
+Myanmar produced 17 billion cubic meters of gas in 2019 or 0.4 % of global output.

 "Any tough counter-measures would drive Myanmar ever closer to China," said Kaho Yu, senior analyst at thinktank Maplecroft.
 China has engaged with both the military and the Aung San Suu Kyi-led governments.